openrewrite/rewrite-docs/running-recipes/popular-recipe-guides/authoring-declarative-yaml-recipes.md

 # Refactoring with declarative YAML recipes

 Not every refactoring operation requires a brand new imperative [Recipe](../../concepts-and-explanations/recipes.md) to be authored in code.
 With declarative YAML recipes, many powerful transformations can be achieved without writing any code.
-In this tutorial we'll use declarative YAML recipes to rename a package location and update downstream projects to reflect the updated package names.
+In this tutorial we'll use declarative YAML recipes to rename a package location and update downstream projects to reflect the updated package names `<template>`.

 Let's assume the existence of two projects, `A` and `B`, in different repositories: